 There are many anatomical variations of the aortic arch and its branches, which are related to race and environment[1].
 Anatomically, this is related to the complex process of embryonic development, that is, the imbalance of the developmental speed of the aortic arch during the embryonic period[2,3].
 When variations in the aortic arch and its branches affect anatomy or hemodynamics, patients often develop symptoms[4].

 We report a case of a patient who complained of numbness and weakness in her right hand.
-After ultrasonography, digital subtraction angiography (DSA), enhanced computed tomography (CT), CT angiography (CTA) and other examinations, she was finally diagnosed with bilateral common carotid artery common trunk with aberrant right subclavian artery combined with right subclavian steal syndrome.
-The coexistence of these two deformities is rare, when combined with the presence of right subclavian steal syndrome, and no other similar domestic or foreign cases have been described.
-We speculate that these two kinds of deformity and right subclavian steal syndrome may not occur by accident, and result from multiple malformations.
+After ultrasonography, digital subtraction angiography, enhanced computed tomography (CT), CT angiography (CTA) and other examinations, she was finally diagnosed with bilateral common carotid artery common trunk with aberrant right subclavian artery combined with right subclavian steal syndrome.
+The coexistence of these two deformities is rare when combined with the presence of right subclavian steal syndrome.
+No other similar domestic or foreign cases have been described.
+We hypothesize that these two kinds of deformities and right subclavian steal syndrome may not occur by accident and result from multiple malformations.

 Case presentation